FullQwerty/FullQwerty/README.md

 ### I'm a junior programmer!

 I like
-- :travel: travel
+- :basecamp:: travel
 - :tea: tea
-- :music: music
+- :musical_note: music

-and coding of course :computer:
+and coding of course :desktop_computer: